 Tech Giants Partner on AI Research

-A collection of some of the largest technology companies in the world have announced the formation of the Partnership on AI, a non-profit designed to develop best practices for artificial intelligence technology research, adoption and exploitation.
+A collection of some of the largest technology companies in the world has announced the formation of the Partnership on AI, a non-profit designed to develop best practices for artificial intelligence technology research, adoption, and exploitation.

-"AI technologies hold tremendous potential to improve many aspects of life, ranging from healthcare, education and manufacturing to home automation and transportation," the Partnership on AI explained in its launch announcement.
-"Through rigorous research, the development of best practices, and an open and transparent dialogue, the founding members of the Partnership on AI hope to maximise this potential and ensure it benefits as many people as possible."
+“AI technologies hold tremendous potential to improve many aspects of life, ranging from healthcare, education, and manufacturing to home automation and transportation,” the Partnership on AI explained in its launch announcement.
+“Through rigorous research, the development of best practices, and open and transparent dialogue, the founding members of the Partnership on AI hope to maximize this potential and ensure it benefits as many people as possible.”

 Nvidia Unveils Xavier ‘AI’ Chip

-Nvidia has announced the development of a system-on-chip (SoC) processor, codenamed Xavier, with claims that it is ideal as a host for the kind of artificial intelligences required for self-driving vehicles.
+Nvidia has announced the development of a system-on-chip (SoC) processor, codenamed Xavier, with claims that it is ideal as a host for the kind of artificial intelligence required for self-driving vehicles.

 Described by Nvidia chief executive Jen-Hsun Huang as “the greatest SoC endeavour I have ever known,” the Xavier chip includes eight ARM-based central processing cores, a 512-core Nvidia Volta graphics processor, a visual processor capable of running at 8K resolution and a “Computer Vision Accelerator” module specifically designed to boost the performance of pattern recognition, motion tracking, depth sensing and other computer vision algorithms required for autonomous vehicle use.